 Don’t overlook the cost of lenses when buying your camera.
 A full-frame sensor will expose the weaknesses of low quality lenses, and the lens offerings are more expensive than their crop-frame siblings.
 For entry-level full-frame cameras like the Nikon D750 and Canon 6D, the kit lenses will allow you to start shooting photos without breaking the bank.
 Another strategy for saving money is to start with one high quality lens for the type of photography you shoot most.
 Landscape photographers will want a good wide-angle lens that likely will cost from around $1,000 to $2,000.
 Portrait shooters can spend less as lenses like the 50mm and 85mm primes are some the best values on the market and run less than $500.
 And the zoom options are better than ever before, which offer a nice compromise between cost and image quality.
 Whatever your lens strategy is, it’s a good idea to at least do a rough calculation of the total cost of your camera with lenses to avoid sticker shock.

 You can switch brands once you buy a full-frame camera, but it's more costly than with a crop-frame model.
-Many Nikon shooters have a collection of Nikon full-frame lenses and update camera bodies as they choose, and the same goes for Canon shooters with Canon lenses.
+Many Nikon shooters have a collection of Nikon full-frame lenses and update camera bodies as they choose, and the same goes for Canon shooters with Canon EF lenses.
 You can try to sell your old gear and switch brands, but there are transaction costs in that process.
 When you make a full-frame purchase, keep in mind that you may end up continuing on with that brand well beyond the lifespan of one camera.
 Both Nikon and Canon are terrific brands and offer the widest selection of lenses.
-Sony is an up-and-comer with its full-frame mirrorless offerings, but the lenses still lag behind.
+Sony is an up-and-comer with its full-frame mirrorless offerings, and its collection of FE (full-frame) lenses is improving still lags behind.

 Compared to an entry-level or mid-range camera, a full-frame camera offers the most creativity and customization.
 The good news is that almost all of the models on this list have automatic shooting modes that will help you capture great photos while letting the camera do much of the work.
 However, these high-end cameras are built for manual adjustments to things like focus, exposure, ISO sensitivity, and white balance.
 You don’t have to tackle them all at once, but it’s a good idea to get comfortable with your full-frame camera before you depend on it for the perfect shot.
 Out of the box, read the manual, charge the battery, and head out for some test shoots.
 Particularly if you haven’t used that brand before, it takes some time to become fluent with the camera and menu.